Salary range: $28,000-$32,000 annually, commensurate with experience

 Provide environmental education programming:

-● Work with program team members to implement River Watch academic year and summer programming including, but not limited to, daily programming and overnight weekend educational field trips.
+● Work with team members to implement River Watch academic year and summer programming including, but not limited to: daily programming, and overnight weekend educational field trips.

-● Attain and maintain status as a Certified Water Quality Monitor.
+● Attain and maintain status as an LCRA Certified Water Quality Monitor.
 Training provided.

 ● Learn and reinforce concepts relating to ecological and hydrological enhancement associated with the River Watch restoration projects.

-● Master the AYRW Mentor Test content in order to teach this to students.
+● Master the AYRW Mentor Test content in order to teach this to students (training provided).
 Look for opportune teachable moments on a daily basis to deliver this content, and assist in the development of instructional materials and activities to aid various styles of learners.

 Provide youth development programming: